urbanopt/urbanopt.github.io/README.md

 scenario_result.save
 ```

-This defaults_post_processor aggregaet feature reports in to scenario level results by leveraging methods of the default_reports file [add link to this ruby file].
-This file include classes that are developed in the default_reports [folder](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/urbanopt/scenario/default_reports).
+This defaults_post_processor aggregate feature reports into scenario level results by leveraging methods of the default_reports file [add link to this ruby file].
+This file includes classes that are developed in the default_reports [folder](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/urbanopt/scenario/default_reports).
 Each of these classes corresponds to a component in the deffault_reports [schema](https://github.com/urbanopt/urbanopt-scenario-gem/blob/develop/lib/urbanopt/scenario/default_reports/schema/scenario_schema.json).
-This schema describe all the main commponents of the default reports (reporting_period, program, constructon_cost, etc.) and their attributes.
-Therefore, advanced users should refer to [Scenario documentation](#Advanced-Usage) for customizing all methods and classes used to aggregate the properties that described in the schema.
+This schema describes all the main components of the default reports (reporting_period, program, constructon_cost, etc.) and their attributes.
+Therefore, advanced users should refer to [Scenario documentation](#Advanced-Usage) for customizing all methods and classes used to aggregate the properties described in the schema.

-Therefore, advanced users should refer to [Scenario documentation](#Advanced-Usage) which include the schema and Rdocs descriping all methods and calsses used to aggregate the properties that are described in the schema.
-Users can edit these methods or add new methods that extend or customize the post processor functionality(e.g. reporting and aggregating new propertise of interest).
+Therefore, advanced users should refer to [Scenario documentation](#Advanced-Usage) which include the schema and Rdocs describing all methods and classes used to aggregate the properties that are described in the schema.
+Users can edit these methods or add new methods that extend or customize the Post Processor functionality(e.g. reporting and aggregating new properties of interest).

 ### Feature Reports

-The scenario post process requires feature reports to aggregate results from feature simulations.
-A reportig measure is used to query and report specific output data from an Openstudio simulation of each feature.
+The Scenario Post Processor requires feature reports to aggregate results from feature simulations.
+A reporting measure is used to query and report specific output data from an Openstudio simulation of each feature.
 The current default reporting measure is the [default_feature_reports](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/measures/default_feature_reports).
 This measure writes a `default_feature_reports.json` file containing information on all features in the simulation.
 It also writes a `default_feature_reports.csv` containing timeseries data for all the features.

 Users can create their own OpenStudio reporting measure to generate customized simulation reports.
 For example, users can request results for different reporting frequencies or query and report additional outputs that are important for their own projects; e.g. reporting specific construction costs.
 Users should refer to the current reporting measure and this [reporting measure writing guide](http://nrel.github.io/OpenStudio-user-documentation/reference/measure_writing_guide/#reporting-measures) to customize the current `measure.rb` file in [default_feature_reports](https://github.com/urbanopt/urbanopt-scenario-gem/tree/develop/lib/measures/default_feature_reports) or create a new reporting measure.

-In this default reporting measure a feature report object is instantiated and properties are retrieved from the Openstudio model and stored in this `feature_report`:
+In this default reporting measure, a feature report object is instantiated and properties are retrieved from the Openstudio model and stored in this `feature_report`:

 ````ruby
 feature_report = URBANopt::Scenario::DefaultReports::FeatureReport.new